mendix/cf-mendix-buildpack/README.md

 cf set-env <YOUR_APP> HTTP_RESPONSE_HEADERS '{"Referrer-Policy": "no-referrer-when-downgrade", "X-Content-Type-Options": "nosniff"}'
 ```

-### Enabling SameSite / Secure Cookie Header Injection for Runtime < 8.11
+### Enabling SameSite / Secure Cookie Header Injection for Mendix Runtime < 8.12

 Google Chrome will - at a certain moment - [enforce cookie security](https://www.chromium.org/updates/same-site) by requiring the `SameSite` and `Secure` atrributes for all cookies.
-Mendix runtime versions < 8.11 do not include these properties in cookies.
+Mendix runtime versions < 8.12 do not include these properties in cookies.

 The buildpack can inject these two properties into all cookies for affected runtime versions.

 This workaround is disabled by default.
-If your application supports injecting these cookies, you can choose to enable cookie header injection by setting the `SAMESITE_COOKIE_WORKAROUND` environment variable to `true`.
+If your application supports injecting these cookies, you can choose to enable cookie header injection by setting the `SAMESITE_COOKIE_PRE_MX812` environment variable to `true`.

 ### Horizontal Scaling